bitcoinfacts/glacierprotocol.github.io/_docs/deposit/generate-cold-storage-data.md

     of Glacier you are using at <https://github.com/bitcoinfacts/GlacierProtocol/releases>.
 1. Execute [Section VI of the Setup Protocol](../../setup/quarantined-workspace/) to prepare your quarantined workspace.
-1. Create entropy for private keys
+1. Create entropy for private keys:

     Creating an unguessable private key requires
     *entropy* -- random data.
 We'll combine two sources of entropy to generate our keys.
 This ensures securely random keys even if *one* entropy source is somehow flawed or compromised to be less-than-perfectly random.

-    1. Generate dice entropy
+    1. Generate dice entropy:
         1. Type "DICE ENTROPY" into both Quarantined Scratchpads.
         1. Roll 62 six-sided dice, shaking the dice thoroughly each roll.
         62 dice rolls corresponds to 160 bits of entropy.
 See the